Economics serving society

 .............................................

-Claudia Senik is Professor at Sorbonne-University and the Paris School of Economics.
-She is the Director of the Wellbeing Observatory at CEPREMAP, deputy-Director of CEPREMAP, member of the IZA, member of the Council for Economic Analysis to the French Prime Minister, and member of the Institut Universitaire de France.
-Educated at the Ecole Normale Supérieure, she received her PhD from EHESS.
+Claudia Senik is a professor at the Paris School of Economics and at the University Paris 1 Panthéon-Sorbonne.
+She is the director of the Wellbeing Observatory at the Cepremap, deputy-director of the Cepremap, member of the IZA, member of the Council for Economic Analysis to the French Prime Minister, and member of the Institut Universitaire de France.
+Educated at the École Normale Supérieure, she received her PhD from EHESS.
 Her main research area is the economics of happiness, with a special interest in the relationship between income growth, income distribution and subjective wellbeing, as well as wellbeing at work.
 She also conducts a research stream on the cultural dimension of gender norms and the role of institutions in changing them.
 Her papers appear in the Review of Economics and Statistics, the Economic Journal, the Journal of Public Economics, the Journal of Economic Behaviour and Organization, the Journal of Economic Psychology, PLOS ONE, Social Science and Medicine, Economics and Human Biology, the Journal of Comparative Economics, etc. Her work is regularly reported by the French and international media.

 Contents - The Economics of Gender